ZakaHaceCosas/dev-utils/geo/README.md

 ###### Fun fact

-> This library was originally made to test in production the new `fkrelease` command, a new feature for FuckingNode v3.0, my make-NodeJS-less-annoying CLI utility.
+> This project was originally made to test in production the `fkrelease` command, a feature for F\*ckingNode, a make-NodeJS-less-annoying CLI utility.
 See [this repo](https://github.com/FuckingNode/FuckingNode) to learn more.